UPPMAX/uppmax_intro_day_1/docs/sessions/job_scheduler.md

     - What information may one need to tell a job scheduler?
     - Is it possible to have all nodes of Pelle running your jobs?

+    Feedback questions:

+    - Why does UPPMAX have a job scheduler?

 ## Why?

 You want to do calculations that take a long time and use much CPU